holunda-io/camunda-bpm-data/docs/src/orchid/resources/homepage.md

 Unfortunately, as a user of the Camunda API, you have to exactly know the variable type (so the Java class behind it).
 For example, if you store a String in a variable `"orderId"` you must extract it as a String in every piece of code.
-Since there is no code connection between the different code parts, but the BPMN process model orchestrates theese snippets to a single process execution, it makes refactoring and testing of process automation projects error-prone and challenging.
+Since there is no code connection between the different code parts, but the BPMN process model orchestrates these snippets to a single process execution, it makes refactoring and testing of process automation projects error-prone and challenging.

 This library helps you to overcome these difficulties and make access, manipulation and testing process variables really